 For example, schools reinforce group identity among students.
 Moreover, students make new friends there generating ‘we feeling’ among them.
 Thus, these are the latent functions of schools that are not their intended results.
 As these are positive results, thus usually go unnoticed and unrecognized.

 Similarly, Muslims pray 5 times a day.
 The intended purpose of prayer is to worship God (Allah).
 However, other consequences of praying regularly are; it makes a man disciplined and provides the best physical exercise.
-These are the latent functions of prayers that are neither intended nor recognized by the Muslims.
+These are the latent functions of prayers that are neither intended nor recognized by Muslims.

 The latent functions are always present but not obvious.
 Moreover, they can be positive or negative.
 The above-cited examples are the positive latent functions of social activities.

 In case the latent function is positive, it usually goes unnoticed and unrecognized by people.
-If the latent function is negative and is harmful to society, it is called dysfunction.
+If the latent function is negative and harmful to society, it is called dysfunction.

 The negative latent functions are noticed and recognized by society.
 These are usually called ‘Dysfunctions’.